Is Your Child a Sensory Seeker or Avoider? Or Both?

 Their brain is unable to determine which sensory input is more important.
 In an attempt to organize the brain, children with SPD tend to display two different types of behaviors (or even a mixture of both).
 Some children are sensory seeking while others are sensory avoiding.

 Sensory seekers are always looking for stimulation.
 They have a hard time sitting still, always need to touch something or talk excessively.
 Often, these behaviors are shrugged off as “typical boy behavior” or misdiagnosed as ADHD.
-Here are some examples of sensory seeking behaviors:

 • Loves crunchy and spicy foods